 - the risk characteristics of various classifications of loans;

 - previous loan loss experience;

 - specific loans that have loss potential;

 - delinquency trends;

-- estimated fair market value of the collateral;
+- estimated fair market value of the collateral:

 - current economic conditions; and

 - geographic and industry loan concentrations.

-As of December 31, 2018, our allowance for loan losses was \$14.2 million, which represented approximately 0.80% of our total loans.
-We had \$6.9 million in nonaccruing loans as of December 31, 2018.
-The allowance is based on management's reasonable estimate and may not prove sufficient to cover future loan losses.
+At December 31, 2019, our allowance for loan losses was \$13.9 million, which represented approximately 0.75% of our total loans.
+We had \$4.5 million in nonaccruing loans at December 31, 2019.
+The allowance is based on management's reasonable estimate and may not prove sufficient to cover future incurred loan losses.
 Although management uses the best information available to make determinations with respect to the allowance for loan losses, future adjustments may be necessary if economic conditions differ substantially from the assumptions used or adverse developments arise with respect to our nonperforming or performing loans.
 In addition, regulatory agencies, as an integral part of their examination process, periodically review our estimated losses on loans.
 Our regulators may require us to recognize additional losses based on their judgments about information available to them at the time of their examination.
 Accordingly, the allowance for loan losses may not be adequate to cover all future loan losses and significant increases to the allowance may be required in the future if, for example, economic conditions worsen.
 A material increase in our allowance for loan losses would adversely impact our net income and capital in future periods, while having the effect of overstating our current period earnings.